djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 * `vtkTemporalShiftScale` (shifts and scales time values)
 * `vtkTemporalStatistics` (computes statistics over time, producing new attributes)

-### Why some meshes detach and others stay connected?

-Shrink filters are a perfect example of why connectivity matters.

-`vtkShrinkPolyData` / `vtkShrinkFilter` conceptually shrink each cell toward its own center.
-If the input mesh is welded (adjacent faces share point ids), the output often still looks like a connected surface, because shared points enforce shared motion at boundaries.

-If each polygon has its own unique points (duplicated vertices per face), then each polygon shrinks independently and gaps appear immediately.
-This is usually the explanation when people see “detached polygons” and wonder why a demo example stays connected.

-That leads to three practical approaches depending on intent:

-1. **If the mesh should be a single surface:** merge coincident points first.
-A cleaning step (commonly `vtkCleanPolyData`) can weld duplicated points (within a tolerance), restoring connectivity.
-2. **If you want to shrink the entire object uniformly:** don’t use per-cell shrink.
-Compute a centroid and scale the entire mesh about that centroid (e.g., `vtkTransform` + `vtkTransformPolyDataFilter`).
-This preserves connectivity because you move shared points once, not cell-by-cell.
-3. **If you truly want an “exploded” look:** per-cell shrink is doing exactly that.
-In that case detaching is not a bug; it’s the visual effect of independent cells.

-A good mental shortcut: if the shrink filter reveals gaps, it’s usually exposing that your mesh wasn’t welded in the first place.

 ### Example: Custom Distance Scalar Filter

 This example matches the repo’s `example.py` and shows a full pipeline with a **custom attribute filter**.
 A sphere source feeds a Python-defined filter that computes a per-point distance to a target point and stores it as a scalar array.
 Those scalars then drive coloring in the mapper.